perokvist/Treefort/readme.md

 ##Process Managers

 It is possible to implement process manager through the IReceptor interface.
+Same persistence helpers apply here, then the process manages state is eventsourced as well.

 ##Application Services